 Prior to joining CAGW in 1986, Mr. Schatz spent six years as legislative director for Congressman Hamilton Fish Jr. and two years practicing law and lobbying.

-Mr. Schatz holds a law degree from George Washington University and graduated With Honors from the State University of New York at Binghamton with a bachelor's degree in political science.
-He is married to Leslee Behar and has two daughters, Samantha and Alexandra.
+Mr. Schatz holds a law degree from George Washington University.
+He graduated With Honors from the State University of New York at Binghamton with a bachelor's degree in political science, and has been named a "Notable Alumni."
+He is married to Leslee Behar and has two daughters, Samantha and Alexandra, and two grandchildren.